Orkney Magic: Beautiful Binscarth Woods

 native bluebells with petals curling up on each flower

-Native bluebells (found in a Montrose wood in Angus, Scotland) ©Lifejourney4two
+Native bluebells (we found these in a Montrose wood in Angus, Scotland) ©Lifejourney4two

 Pink-spanish-bluebells